 Although lenses differ, to reach the macro position on many zoom lenses, the photographer pushes a button or lever on the barrel of the lens to allow the zoom adjustment to travel beyond its normal stopping point.

 Many newer lenses are continuous focus lenses.
-You can smoothly and continuously adjust these internal focus lenses from infinity to a few inches without manually shifting the lens into macro mode.
+You can smoothly and continuously adjust these internal focus lenses from infinity to a few inches without manually shifting the lens into a macro mode.

-Videographers often forget about the macro capability, but it offers many dramatic possibilities.
+Videographers often forget about the macro capability but it offers many dramatic possibilities.
 For example, a flower, stamp, or portion of a drawing or snapshot can fill the TV screen.

 A tripod or camera mount is a must in using the macro setting.
 Not only is depth normally limited to just a few millimeters, but unintentional camera movement is greatly exaggerated.